NewTempestStu/104291-Combinatorics-Algorithm-PA1/README.md

 ## Introduction

-This C program is designed to efficiently generate and display all possible subsets of an \(n\)-set, which is a set of the first \(n\) positive integers \(\{1, 2, \ldots, n\}\).
+This C program is designed to efficiently generate and display all possible subsets of an \(n\)-set, which is a set of the first \(n\) positive integers \(\{1, 2, ..., n\}\).
 The subsets are sorted first by their size (ascending order) and then lexicographically within subsets of the same size.
 This README guides you through the requirements, building, running, and understanding the program's output.

 ## Requirements